digirati-co-uk/st-louis-fed-exploded-viewer/current-status.md

 You can see the neighbouring two canvases - and you can scroll them, but no further.
 The images act as links to the new page for that canvas.

-Now with script on, view the page again.
+Now with script on (via the toggle page, from the link at the top), view the page again.
 The same HTML loads.

 Then script loads the IIIF Manifest, and builds out the left hand "PDF-like" view behind and ahead of the current canvas.